SimpliAj/SAJ_Installer/README.md

 # SAJ_Installer

 This Batch script provides a user-friendly menu interface to install multiple programs on Windows.
 You can select individual programs or choose to install all at once.
-The script utilizes [Chocolatey](https://chocolatey.org) as the package manager to install the programs.
+The script directly downloads and runs installers from official sources, eliminating the need for a package manager like Chocolatey.

 ## Features